CiscoTestAutomation/unicon.plugins/docs/user_guide/services/nxos.rst

 -----------

 It is just the opposite of `switchto`.
 It is used to return to the *default* VDC.
-This sevice takes no mandatory arguments.
+This service takes no mandatory arguments.

 ==========   ======================    =============================
 Argument     Type                      Description